MUSIC PROJECT 3B - 2019/0

 The assessment strategy is designed to provide students with the opportunity to demonstrate and to develop knowledge and understanding related to the project theme and to the implementation of large-scale, collaborative music outcomes.
 The strategy is designed to accommodate a personal assessment profile and their ability to apply their knowledge and understanding of the topic.

 Individual assessment weighting profiles will be agreed up to one week before the final project outcome.
-Weighting may range in the range 0-100% for each of the four assessment components:
+Weightings may range from 0-100% for each of the following assessment options:

 Thus, the summative assessment for this module consists of: